hedgehogface/any-dict-set/README.md

 ## Design Goals

 No functions stored in the model.
-Some other any key implementations use a `k -> comparable` function, which means the type signatures have to include the `comparable` type, this is not necessary with this package.
+Some other any key type implementations use a `k -> comparable` function, which requires the type signatures to include the `comparable` type, this is not necessary with this package.

 ## Performance